 At one stage, I pointed out that there was a church 100 metres down the road.
 If parents want to teach their kids religion, there is plenty of opportunity outside of the school.
 One of the board members said; “But they don’t go, do they?“.
 To me, this was very telling.
 The board member had a personal concern that the kids were missing out on Bible classes.
-I happen to know that they are a practising Christian involved with one of the churches who support the CEC.
+I happen to know that they are a practising Christian involved with one of the churches that support the CEC.
 It’s not a problem that the BOT should be solving for the church!

 There was a degree of angst present in some of the responses.
 Sure, everyone wants to believe that the decisions they are making on behalf of the kids are good ones, fair and not harmful but regardless of their personal beliefs, the classes can’t be justified in any objective way.
 Given that values are already a part of the school curriculum, in the absence of objective teaching about religion, the only reason the classes exist is to promote faith!

 The classes are enriching!